Do Go On - 396 - Rosemary Brown: A Musical Seance

 As mentioned, Ian Parrott is another big believer, as Jeffries wrote.

-Come on, Parrot.
+Come on, Parrott.

 To fake what she transcribed.